 Hypopituitarism can be caused by a tumour on the pituitary gland, which is usually diagnosed via a scan of the brain, or it can be caused by even an injury to the head.
 A decreased release of hypothalamic hormones can also be the cause.
-STTM state that for most cases, it’s unknown what causes a case of Hypopituitarism.
-STTM also states treatment for hypopituitary here.
+For most cases though, it’s unknown what causes hypopituitarism.
 If you have a hypopituitary problem then this is usually for life.

 You can click on the hyperlinks in the above post to learn more and see references to information given.